At the time of this writing.

 It was the prospect of exhausting the reservoirs of the faith that they had in me.
 This realization was something that filled me with an uncertain dread.

-I pivoted hard to right my ship – I told myself that I’d rather die than to let them down.
+I pivoted hard to right my ship – telling myself that I’d rather die than to let them down.

 I graduated high school, on schedule.